Ragnhild Magerøy

 Ragnhild Magerøy (9 July 1920 - 16 November 2010) was a Norwegian novelist, essayist and poet.
 She is principally known as a historical novelist.

+Biography

 Magerøy was born at Fræna Municipality in Møre og Romsdal as the youngest of six siblings.
 In 1958 she moved with her family to Oslo where she was given the opportunity to study historical material at the University of Oslo Library.
 She became focused in historic but often forgotten female figures.
 Her female characters are often high-spirited and center to the plot.